 Trustworthy pool operator ties into the pool reputation factor that we mentioned above.
 You don’t want to mine for people that will scam you out and run away with your money.
 This is probably the most important criteria to examine: do your research on the internet, ask questions in mining and crypto communities to see if there are negative reports and personal experiences with the pool.

 Fees are self-explanatory; the lower the fees a pool charges for itself, the more money is left for you.
-Industry standard is around 1% so anything around that figure is basically the norm.
+Industry-standard is around 1% so anything around that figure is basically the norm.

-Server location and uptime – location plays role because of the latency – you need to be quick in broadcasting that found block, especially when mining a coin with huge hashrate and big mining difficulty.
+Server location and uptime – location plays a role because of the latency – you need to be quick in broadcasting that found block, especially when mining a coin with a huge hashrate and big mining difficulty.

 Uptime is a big deal.
 Just like with regular websites, if it is offline when someone visits, the owner loses money.
 Same with mining pool servers – if they are offline, all miners in the pool lose money as nothing gets broadcasted to the blockchain.